 As organizations look to differentiate themselves in increasingly crowded markets, many turn their focus to customer experience to design more meaningful interactions with their customers.
 Organizations that do so find that customer education is a critical element in driving positive, compelling customer experiences as well as increased loyalty.
 The purpose of customer education is to equip those who use an organization’s products or services with skills and knowledge they need to take full advantage of a product or service and, ultimately, succeed.

 Community education is defined as programs that promote the learning and social development of people within their communities using both formal and informal methods.
 The purpose of programs like this is to develop the skills that people need to gain self-sufficiency, both in their personal and professional lives, so they can contribute more completely to society.
 A more broad application of community education can also be found in non-profit organizations that make their communities better places to live.
-See some of our work with organizations like this below.

 Customer education generally begins with onboarding or activation and continues throughout the customer journey, providing value and support along the way.
 Frequently, customer education is delivered via an online learning portal and covers “why, what, and how” topics, such as user stories and testimonials, best practices, step-by-step processes, and how-to demonstrations.
 For apps or software products, customer education may include in-app guides that demonstrate how to navigate through a product.

 Community education includes programming for adult enrichment, lifelong learning, earning a GED, English as a second language, citizenship, and more.
 The delivery of this content comes in a variety of formats, including in the classroom, training videos, eLearning modules, and small group workshop activities.